squarism/squarism.github.io/_posts/2015-07-08-encoding-in-ruby-and-everywhere.markdown

 in the stdlib.
 It works just like the unix command `iconv`.
 It takes one encoding and converts the bytes into another.
 This isn't the same as `.force_encoding` as we'll see in a second.

+Now this is where culture/language trickiness comes in.

 ## Lucky